OmenApps/flexible-list-of-values/README.md

   <dt>lov_entity_model</dt>
   <dd>
     Specifies the model class for the 'entity' in your project which can customize its Users' LOVs.
-Must either be an actual model class (<code>Entity</code>) or the string representation of the model class (<code>"entities.Entity"</code>).<br>
+Specify the string representation of the model class (e.g.: <code>"entities.Entity"</code>).<br>
     <em>* Required</em>
   </dd>